troyxmccall/exif-scrubber/README.md

 This information could potentially identify photographers or be used to prove a person was at a given place at a set time, potentially breaking curfews, for example.

+This toolkit is spefically designed to be transparent and open-source for protestors/journalists to use

 ## The software that runs: